mnoukhov/tiny-aha-moment/README.md

 Look at the specific questions and responses in the `episodes` in wandb.

 Look at the `train/loss`.
 What's going on?

+GRPO's reward depends on there being differences between different generations.
+Look at `train/zero_advantages_ratio` to find out how frequently all the completions get the same score (usually a bad score!)

+## Let's take an existing model

+What about a model that has already been post-trained?
+How well can it learn this particular task and what happens?

+Change to `--model_name Qwen/Qwen-0.6B` which is a smaller but post-trained model and run it

+RL can be pretty unstable.
+What happens if we increase the learning rate?
+Decrease the KL coefficient (that keeps the model close to initialization) ?

 ## Let's look at some issues with GRPO?